 Failed Login Alerts

-WAF, our web application firewall, can protect you against Brute Force Attacks, DDoS Attacks, and many others.
+Our Web Application Firewall, or WAF, can protect you against Brute Force Attacks, DDoS Attacks and many other forms of attacks.
 Learn more here.

 You can increase this default number by doing the following: